WING-NUS/scisumm-corpus/README.md

     ./data/Training-Set-2019/Task1/From-Training-Set-2018/???-????/Reference_XML/
     ./data/Training-Set-2019/Task1/From-ScisummNet-2019/???-????/Reference_XML/

-This directory contains the source document for the RP of the topic in xml format in UTF-8 character encoding.
+This directory contains the source document for the RP of the topic in XML format in UTF-8 character encoding.
 The file corresponds to the similarly named pdf file in Documents_PDF/.
 All annotations and offsets for the topic are with respect to the xml files in this directory.
 All the files were created from the pdf file using Adobe Acrobat.